 Below is guidance and resources to help supervisors manage their teams remotely.

 We understand that there might be a learning curve for supervisors, as they not only adjust to doing their own work remotely, but also shift to a remote management scheme.
 Please be kind to yourself and know that there might be some growing pains.
 Essentially, though, the same principles apply to managing remotely as managing on-site.
 The difference is the how not the what.
-We expect our managers to make sure their employees have the tools they need to do their work remotely, communicate clear expectations to their employees in terms of what their job duties and responsibilities are during this time of 100% telework, discuss with employees how you will measure their performance, and to be available to communicate with your employees (via Skype for Business, Phone, Email, WebEx, etc.).
+We expect our managers to make sure their employees have the tools they need to do their work remotely, communicate clear expectations to their employees in terms of what their job duties and responsibilities are during this time of 100% telework, discuss with employees how you will measure their performance, and to be available to communicate with your employees (via Microsoft Teams, Phone, Email, Zoom, etc.).

 Managing employee performance requires supervisors to answer three main questions: